Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-For some reason, the erratic heart beats were especially severe at night.
-I had yet to understand if this was due to the fact that one hears the heart more laying down, or if it is just so silent that it becomes more evident and easier to concentrate on it?
+For some reason, the erratic heartbeats were especially severe at night.
+I had yet to understand if this was because one hears the heart more laying down, or if it is just so silent that it becomes more evident and easier to concentrate on it.
 I think it was a combination of the two.

-Daytime was much better.
-At times, I had to question if my heart beats were still erratic.
+The daytime was much better.
+At times, I had to question if my heartbeats were still erratic.
 Talking with people, walking my dogs, gardening, and cooking, all kept my mind away.
-It was when I was sitting still reading, watching TV, or using the computer that my beats came over as if to say ''Knock knock, who's there'?"
+It was when I was sitting still reading, watching TV, or using the computer that my beats came over as if to say ''Knock knock, who's there?"

-Then one night, the beats were so strong, I could not sleep.
+Then one night, the beats were so strong that I could not sleep.
 It was real, it was as if they were keeping me awake.
 At times, exhausted, I questioned whether it was just a bad dream, but it was not.
 I was tossing and turning and wide awake.
 At some moments I was sweating cold, wondering if it was time to go to the emergency room.
 But just the thought kept my body sort of frozen.
-I did not even have the courage to express my concern to my husband sleeping heavily besides me.
+I did not even dare to express my concern about my husband sleeping heavily beside me.
 I was scared of my own words, scared of admitting something may have been wrong.

 I survived that night, wondering if I really experienced something major or if it was just the fruit of my imagination.
-Afterwards, I spent the whole day reading and learning as much as I could about these heart beats.
+Afterward, I spent the whole day reading and learning as much as I could about these heartbeats.

 Evaluating Seriousness of Skipped Heart Beats